 I might not have written this opening if it hadn’t been three days straight since I arrived in Hualien and it hadn’t stopped raining.
 I was really looking forward to visiting Taroko National Park, one of the most stunning places in Taiwan, and it seemed like I will be seeing it in the rain.

-Taiwan’s heavy rainfall mainly comes from typhoons, and as part of the Pacific Ring of Fire, Hualien suffered from a magnitude 5.8 earthquake earlier in February 2018, and it caused at least 6 deaths, and almost 100 missing.
+Taiwan’s heavy rainfall mainly comes from typhoons, and as part of the Pacific Ring of Fire, Hualien suffered from a magnitude 5.8 earthquake earlier in February 2018, it caused at least 6 deaths, and almost 100 are missing.
 Hoping the city will quickly recover, Hualien welcomes worldwide tourists to the beautiful Taroko Gorge with open arms.

-I settled down in an intimate homestay and it’s a short walk to the Hualien Cultural and Creative Industries Park is, which is a nice place to start as it has a good mix of art, food, and shopping.
+I settled down in an intimate homestay and it’s a short walk to the Hualien Cultural and Creative Industries Park, which is a nice place to start as it has a good mix of art, food, and shopping.
 Talk a walk within the old buildings, which used to be red wine and rice wine breweries and distillery during the Japanese colonial period, cafes, shops and galleries have set up businesses after a mindful restoration.
 I love how the warehouses and lofts have high ceilings and giant windows, inviting a great amount of light and spaciousness.
 I enjoyed a comforting tea set and walked around the site afterward.
-The designer stall showcases some original handicrafts and the nearby hall exhibits artworks designed by local designers and the history of the building’s past.
+The designer stall showcases some original handicrafts and the nearby hall exhibits artworks designed by local designers and the history of the building.